 History of the Agathawirt in Bad Goisern

-Building and architecture – characteristics
+Building and architecture - peculiarities of folklore, Renaissance & Baroque

 Development of the house and the region

-Spa and emperor's town Bad Ischl
+Spa and imperial town of Bad Ischl